-The online application must be completed and submitted by the deadline of February 1.
+The online application must be completed and submitted by 11:59pm Eastern Time on the deadline.
 Application materials are only accepted through the online application; no materials sent by email or mail will be included in the application review.

 Please upload a PDF copy of your resume into the application.
 We recommend limiting to no more than 2 pages.